SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 The expiry date-time will be updated based on the duration specified in the **Validity limit** field, e.g. if the current expiry date-time is 01/09/2018 15:00 and duration has been kept at 24 hours, the enabling support user will update the expiry date to 01/10/2018 15:00.

-Details on the status of support requests and support user access for a tenant can be found in the **Properties** tab of the tenant, see [{{< tenant-type-2 >}} > Managing tenants](/users-guide/enterprise-edition#managing-tenants).
+Details on the status of support requests and support user access for a tenant can be found in the **Properties** tab of the tenant, see [{{< enterprise-tenant >}} > Managing tenants](/users-guide/enterprise-edition#managing-tenants).

 <a name="configuring-support-users"></a>
 #### Configuring a support user

-A support user is a user in the {{< tenant-type-3 >}} with specific permissions.
+A support user is a user in the {{< management-tenant >}} with specific permissions.
 This user can log in to the target tenant and impersonate the target user.

-To configure a user in the {{< tenant-type-3 >}} as support user, you need to assign the relevant roles to the user.
+To configure a user in the {{< management-tenant >}} as support user, you need to assign the relevant roles to the user.
 This can either be done by using a global role or by inventory roles.

 **Using a global role**